-Do your summer travel plans include a trip around the world?
-They do now, and you don’t even have to pack a suitcase!
-The 2021 International Festival of Holland will be making stops in India, the African continent, Cuba, the Caribbean, Spain, Eastern Europe, Mexico, Japan and Southeast Asia.
-This fun, FREE, family-friendly event will feature more than 70 musicians and performers, a Children’s Fiesta, and a Festival Mercado offering global gifts and delicacies for all to enjoy.
-It all happens Saturday, August 21st from 11:30 am - 9:00 pm at the Holland Civic Center.
-Sponsorship and vendor opportunities are now available:
+The 2021 International Festival of Holland on Saturday, August 21, 2021, made stops in India, the African continent, Cuba, the Caribbean, Spain, Eastern Europe, Mexico, Japan and Southeast Asia.
+This fun, FREE, family-friendly event featured more than 70 musicians and performers, a Children’s Fiesta, and a Festival Mercado offering global gifts and delicacies for all to enjoy.
+Save the date for next year's festival, Sunday, August 21, 2022 at the Holland Civic Center.

 MAIN STAGE (Great Hall)